-Siu Ki LAU, also known as Kevin Lau, aged 56, is an Independent Non-executive Director of the Company since 24 October 2005.
-He is the Chairman of the Audit Committee of the Company, With over 30 years of experience in corporate finance, financial advisory and management, accounting and auditing, Mr. Lau is currently a financial advisory consultant running his own management consultancy firm, Hin Yan Consultants Limited.
+Siu Ki LAU, also known as Kevin Lau, aged 57, is an Independent Non-executive Director of the Company since 24 October 2005.
+He is the Chairman of the Audit Committee of the Company.
+With over 30 years of experience in corporate finance, financial advisory and management, accounting and auditing, Mr. Lau is currently a financial advisory consultant running his own management consultancy firm, Hin Yan Consultants

+Limited.
 Previously, Mr. Lau worked at Ernst & Young for over 15 years.
 Mr. Lau is a fellow member of both the Association of Chartered Certified Accountants ("ACCA") and The Hong Kong Institute of Certified Public Accountants.
 He served as a member of the world council of ACCA from 2002 to 2011.
 Mr. Lau also served on the executive committee of the Hong Kong branch of ACCA ("ACCA Hong Kong") from 1995 to 2011, and was the chairman of ACCA Hong Kong in 2000/2001.
-Mr. Lau also serves as an Independent Non-executive Director of six other listed companies in Hong Kong: Binhai Investment Company Limited, COL Capital Limited, Comba Telecom Systems Holdings Limited, Embry Holdings Limited, FIH Mobile Limited and TCL Communication Technology Holdings Limited and the Company Secretary of Yeebo (International Holdings) Limited, a company listed in Hong Kong.
-Mr. Lau also serves as an independent supervisor of Beijing Capital International Airport Co., Ltd. since 30 June 2014.
-Mr. Lau has been appointed as an independent non-executive director of UKF (Holdings) Limited, a company listed on the Stock Exchange of which the listing was transferred from the Growth Enterprise Market to the Main Board on 20 March 2015, with effect from 16 March 2015.
-Mr. Lau graduated from The Hong Kong Polytechnic in 1981.
+Mr. Lau also serves as an Independent Non-executive Director of six other listed companies in Hong Kong: Binhai Investment Company Limited, China Medical & HealthCare Group Limited (formerly COL Capital Limited), Comba Telecom Systems Holdings Limited, Embry Holdings Limited, FIH Mobile Limited and TCL Communication Technology Holdings Limited.
+He also serves as Company Secretary of Hung Fook Tong Group Holdings Limited and Yeebo (International Holdings) Limited, companies listed in Hong Kong.
+Mr. Lau also serves as an independent supervisor of Beijing Capital International Airport Co., Ltd., a company listed in Hong Kong.
+In addition, he also served as an Independent Non-executive Director of UKF (Holdings) Limited, a company listed in Hong Kong, till his resignation on 15 March 2016.
+Mr. Lau graduated from The Hong Kong Polytechnic (now known as The Hong Kong Polytechnic University) in 1981.

-Sui-Yu WU, also known as SY Wu, aged 56, is an Independent Non-executive Director of the Company since 15 December 2008 and a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Company.
-Mr. Wu has been practising law for over 25 years, and is the founding partner of Wu & Partners, Attorneys-at-Law, a firm based in Taipei, Taiwan which he founded in 2004.
+Sui-Yu WU, also known as SY Wu, aged 57, is an Independent Non-executive Director of the Company since 15 December 2008 and a member of the Audit Committee, Remuneration Committee and Nomination Committee of the Company.
+Mr. Wu has been practising law for over 30 years, and is the founding partner of Wu & Partners, Attorneys-at-Law, a firm based in Taipei, Taiwan which he founded in 2004.
 He has been a member of the Taipei Bar Association since 1983.
 His practice focuses on international economic law and WTO-related practices, cross-border commercial transactions and disputes, and mergers & acquisitions.
 Before that, Mr. Wu was a senior partner of Lee, Tsai & Partners from 2000 to 2004, the managing partner of Perkins Coie, Taipei Office from 1997 to 2000, and was an Of Counsel of Perkins Coie during 1996 to 1997.
-Prior to Perkins Coie.
-Mr. Wu had been with Lee & Li.
-Attornevs-at-Law since 1981, and was a visiting attorney at Van Bael & Bellis (Brussels, Belgium) and Nishimura & Partners (Tokyo, Japan) in 1988 and 1989 respectively.
-In addition to Taiwan, Mr. Wu has been licensed to practise law in New York State since 1990, and has been a member of the American Bar Association and International Bar Association since 1991.
+Prior to Perkins Coie, Mr. Wu had been with Lee & Li, Attorneys-at-Law since 1981, and was a visiting attorney at Van Bael & Bellis (Brussels, Belgium) and Nishimura & Partners (Tokyo, Japan) in 1988 and 1989 respectively.
+In addition to Taiwan, Mr.

+Wu has been licensed to practise law in New York State since 1990, and has been a member of the American Bar Association and International Bar Association since 1991.
 He was the Chair of International Trade Committee of the Inter-Pacific Bar Association from 1999 to 2001, and a director of Taipei Bar Association from 1993 to 1996.
 On the academic track, he was an associate professor at the Soochow University Law School from 1996 to 2005, and Institute of Law for Science and Technology, Tsin Hua University Law School from 2002 to 2005.
 Mr. Wu received a SJD degree and an LLM degree from the University of Michigan Law School, and an LLB degree from the Law Department of National Taiwan University in 1980.